rutgerkok/Pokkit/IMPL_EXAMPLES.md

     }
 ```

+Sometimes, you have no choice but to break plugins.
+Imagine that Nukkit would not have multiworld support; then how would you implement `server.createWorld()`?
+In that case, "implementing" the method using `throw Pokkit.unsupported()` may be the best option after all, as any multiworld plugin would break anyways. `Pokkit.unsupported()` at least provides a clear error message.

-[In the case of `server.createWorld`](https://github.com/rutgerkok/Pokkit/blob/0f5365012a11ef18a4ccc97f766fec8ff0168773/src/main/java/nl/rutgerkok/pokkit/PokkitServer.java#L208-230), an error is thrown when Nukkit can't handle the given settings.
+In reality, Nukkit does provide multiworld support.
+However, it cannot handle all possible Bukkit configurations (like a Nether world).
+In this case, I have decided to let the [implementation of `server.createWorld`](https://github.com/rutgerkok/Pokkit/blob/0f5365012a11ef18a4ccc97f766fec8ff0168773/src/main/java/nl/rutgerkok/pokkit/PokkitServer.java#L208-230) throw an error if Nukkit can't handle the given settings.
 Otherwise, the world is created normally.

 ```java
  @Override